4c-ee/audino/README.md

 2. Make sure you have cargo installed (usually supplied by the `rust` package) and your working directory is the place you extracted it
 3. Run `cargo build -r`
 4. Move the built binary from `target/release/audino` to `/usr/sbin/` (may need sudo) or wherever most of your commands are in
 5. Then run audino from anywhere!!
 It will default to ~/Music, but you can back out of that.
-No you can't change that default opening directory why do you ask
+No you can't change that default opening directory why do you ask (it's planned)

 To use it, run `audino` from your terminal.